Woodland Ellroy Hall Fellowship Program

 To be eligible for selection as a Woodland E. Hall Fellow, an applicant must satisfy all of the following criteria:

 • Must submit an N.C.
-A&T graduate admissions application for Fall 2024 (this award is only for students entering a new program in the Fall semester)
+A&T graduate admissions application for the Fall semester (this award is only for students who will enter a new Master's program in the upcoming Fall semester)

-• Must be able to participate in a virtual interview in mid-to-late February, if selected as a Finalist
+• Must participate in an interview in mid-to-late February, if selected as a Finalist.

 Selection Criteria